-In order to emulate local native vegetation communities the species to be used in revegetation of the Reconstruction have been derived from the Namoi Catchment Management Authority guide Native Plants for Creek and Rivers in the Namoi (2012).
-Blackjack Creek is located in the Alluvial Plains of Area C in the Namoi Catchment and is classified as a riparian area.
-APPENDIX B provides the recommended planting list for the Reconstruction, including the name, description, propagation method and riparian zone for each species.
+In order to emulate local native vegetation communities the Namoi Catchment Management Authority guide Native Plants for Creek and Rivers in the Namoi (2012) was used as a guide for species selection.
+This guide is provided in APPENDIX E. Blackjack Creek is located in the Alluvial Plains of Area C in the Namoi Catchment and is classified as a riparian area.
+The Namoi Catchment Management Authority reviewed the VMP and recommended that, while the above mentioned guide is a useful basis, a reference site will be used in the development of a planting list to provide 'local context'.